dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 > The hazard ratio *at a given time* is the rate of an event in the treatment group divided by the rate of that event in the control group.

 Hazard ratios are often confused with their more beloved siblings, relative risks.
-Say you run a trial for 10 years and at the end, 10% of the control group died, and 8% of the treatment group.
-Then the relative risk is RR = 0.8.
-That's nice and simple.
-But relative risks have problems, most notably that if you run a *long enough* trial, no matter what the intervention is, no one will be alive at the end, and you'll get RR = 1.0, which isn't helpful.
+Say you run a trial for 10 years and at the end, 10% of the control group died and 8% of the treatment group.
+Then the relative risk is RR = 0.8, nice and simple.
+But relative risks have problems, most notably that if you run a *long enough* trial, then no one will be alive at the end no matter the intervention, meaning RR = 1.0.
+That's not helpful.
 Intuitively, you can think of the hazard ratio at age 40 as sort of like the relative risk for people between the ages of 39.99 and 40.01.

 In real life, interventions have different hazard ratios at different ages.
 Chemotherapy tends to have better results in younger patients who are more able to endure the side-effects.
 Having a slightly higher BMI (25-30 rather than 20-25) is associated with an increased risk of mortality in young people, but a decreased risk in the elderly.
 You may remember from 2020 that COVID's mortality risk had a different age curve than baseline mortality, meaning the hazard ratio of getting COVID was different at different ages.

 This is important, because hazard ratios at different ages have different impacts on life expectancy.
 A hazard ratio of 0.9 at age 80 prevents more deaths than at age 20, because baseline mortality is higher at 80.
 But at the same time, if you save the life of a 20 year-old, they have more years in front of them.
-Beyond that, the hazard ratios at different ages interact: If some intervention decreases mortality at young ages, then that allows more people to reach older ages, increasing the importance of hazard ratios at older ages.
+Beyond that, the hazard ratios at different ages interact: If some intervention decreases mortality at younger ages, that allows more people to reach older ages, increasing how much hazard ratios matter at older ages.[^4]

 If we knew the hazard ratio at all ages, we could account for those dynamics.
-But we don't.
-When estimating hazard ratios, people almost always [assume](https://en.wikipedia.org/wiki/Proportional_hazards_model) that the hazard ratio is constant.
-We're quasi-forced to do this because there's not enough data to estimate a whole time-series of ratios.
-That's why papers contain single numbers like HR = 0.90.[^4]
+But we don't, because when estimating hazard ratios, people almost always [assume](https://en.wikipedia.org/wiki/Proportional_hazards_model) that the hazard ratio is constant.[^5] We're quasi-forced to do this because there's not enough data to estimate a whole time-series of ratios.
+That's why papers contain single numbers like HR = 0.90.

 So even though Intervention A (say, more fiber) and Intervention B (say, light jogging) might have the same hazard ratio in a paper, those numbers could be the product of different underlying age-dependent effects, meaning those interventions could conceivably lead to vastly different changes in life expectancy.

 So is this all hopeless?
 Are single hazard ratio numbers just too far removed from what we care about to tell us anything meaningful?

-Surprisingly, it's mostly OK.
+Surprisingly, no. It's mostly OK.
 If we were a different species, it might be hopeless.
-But for modern humans in rich countries, mortality happens to be distributed in a way that produces a kind of lucky coincidence: When people compute scalar hazard ratios for papers, they implicitly aggregate hazard ratios for different ages that approximately reflect their impact on life expectancy.
+But for modern humans in rich countries, mortality happens to be distributed in a way that produces a sort of lucky coincidence: When people estimate constant hazard ratio numbers, they're implicitly sorta-kinda taking a weighted average of hazard ratios at different ages.
+And those weights happen to (sorta-kinda) reflect how much changes in mortality at different ages change.

-So, I will argue, even if the hazard ratio isn't constant, it's sorta-mostly OK to take a hazard ratio from a paper, and convert it to a change in life expectancy using this curve.
+So, I will argue, even if the true intervention has a varying effect, it's sorta-mostly OK to just take a hazard ratio from a paper and convert it to a change in life expectancy using this curve:

 ![dl_vs_hr_log](/img/hazard-ratios/dl_vs_hr_log.svg)

-For example, if a paper contains a hazard ratio number HR = 0.75, that corresponds to an increase of around 3.7 years.
-If a paper contains a hazard ratio of HR = 1.25, that corresponds to a decrease of around 2.9 years.
+If a paper showed that eating more fiber produces a hazard ratio of HR = 0.75, that corresponds to an increase of around 3.7 years.
+If a paper says that occasional smoking produces a hazard ratio of HR = 1.25, that corresponds to a decrease of around 2.9 years.

-If the intervention is more helpful for older people (meaning the hazard ratio is lower in older people) then this will tend to overestimate the change in life expectancy.
-If the intervention is more helpful in younger people, it will tend to underestimate the change in life expectancy.
-But as long as the hazard ratio doesn't vary *too* much, it's probably not off by more than around 30% in either direction.
+This isn't exact.
+If the intervention is better (or less bad) for older people this will tends to overestimate the increase (or underestimate the decrease) in life expectancy.
+If the intervention is worse (or less good) for older people, it will tend to underestimate the increase (or overestimate the decrease) in life expectancy.
+But as long as the hazard ratio doesn't vary *too* much by age, it's probably not off my more than around 30% in either direction.

 ## The easy case

 Say there's some intervention (eating more fiber or whatever) that multiplies your risk of dying at age *t* by a factor of *HR(t)*.
 Then it can be shown that this changes life expectancy by approximately

-  *ΔL ≈ ∑ₜ ΔHR(t) × P(t) × L(t)*.
+&nbsp;&nbsp;*ΔL ≈ ∑ₜ ΔHR(t) × P(t) × L(t)*.

 Here, *P(t)* is the baseline probability of dying at age *t*.
 For males in the United States, it looks like this: